isc-projects/stork/doc/user/install.rst

 The Stork sources are available in ISC's GitLab instance: https://gitlab.isc.org/isc-projects/stork.

-To get the latest sources invoke:
+To get the latest sources, invoke:

 .. code-block:: console